bdzanko17/Atlantbh-task/spring-boot-app/README.md

-# Springboot application docker file
+# Building Spring Boot application with docker
+## Dockerfile main layers
+ - Ubuntu for git
+ - Maven for building jar file
+ - JDK 8 for running jar file with configuration file